facebook/react-native-website/docs/flexbox.md

 - `absolute` When positioned absolutely, an element doesn't take part in the normal layout flow.
 It is instead laid out independent of its siblings.
 The position is determined based on the `top`, `right`, `bottom`, and `left` values.
 These values will posistion the element relative to its containing block.

 - `static` When positioned statically, an element is positioned according to the normal flow of layout, and will ignore the `top`, `right`, `bottom`, and `left` values.
-This `position` will also cause the element to not form a containing block, unless some other supersceding style prop is present (e.g. `transform`).
+This `position` will also cause the element to not form a containing block for absolute descendants, unless some other superceding style prop is present (e.g. `transform`).
 This allows `absolute` elements to be positioned to something that is not their parent.
-Note that `static` is only available on the new architecture.
+Note that **`static` is only available on the New Architecture**.

 <Tabs groupId="language" queryString defaultValue={constants.defaultSnackLanguage} values={constants.snackLanguages}>
 <TabItem value="javascript">